mulanj/eigentum/README.md

 Vancouver (rebgv.org).
 Both of which uses different set of criteria to calculate the HPI-PBP in Metro Vancouver and we used both of the data source from year 2006-2019.

+# Bubble Detection
+BC Assessment (Dataset),which develops and maintains the real property assessment throughout the British Columbia.
+Features such as ‘CURRENT_LAND_VALUE’ and ‘CURRENT_IMPROVEMENT_VALUE’ have been considered and HOUSING PRICE has been calculated (‘CURRENT_LAND_VALUE’ + ‘CURRENT_IMPROVEMENT_VALUE’ = ‘HOUSE_PRICE’).
+And, using the dataset we have got the Median of the housing prices with respect to each area over the years (15 years) have been taken into account.
+On the other side, we have taken the HPI index Dataset.
+There are two Organization which calculate HPI index monthly, one was by REBGV and the Other by was CREA.
+After good amount of study and understand, based on the diversity of the factors considered in REBGV calculation, we found that it was far more fetching than CREA’s (more generalized) methodology.
+Having said that, the HPI Index obtained from REBGV was given more weightage.
+From this we are considering the "Composite" benchmark price which considers all types of the houses while calculating the benchmark price.
+As said, HPI dataset is consisting of Composite Benchmark price with respect to each area in Metro Vancouver for the past 15 years from (2006 to 2018).
+After having a calculated analysis on the Housing Price, we have noticed potential areas whose house price abnormally high.
+Hence, we with the concept of IQR (Interquartile range), have eliminated Outliers which finally lead us to a proper set of data.
+Later on, faced issue with the scale of records.
+Hence, with the help of Scikit-learn Scaler, we had to scale the Housing price with a ranging between the Min. and Max. values of the composite benchmark this has helped in getting the data into proper shape.Now moving to the actual Bubble Detection part, with the help of above shaped Housing price set and Composite Benchmark price set, we have calculated an area wise percentage change, for all records(yearly) i.e. Percent Change (PC) = ((HOUSE PRICE – Composite Benchmark) / Composite Benchmark) * 100.
+Upon doing the above, we have considered two Conditions (Filtering Criteria) to decide our Bubble prone area.

+Filter1(Threshold Percentage): The Obtained Percent Change (PC) has been taken as the base for our bubble estimation, all the records which are falling outside the percentage Threshold (-10 < PC < 10) are considered as ‘Vulnerable’ to bubble.
+Filter2(Frequency): From the above results, all the areas which are showing up 7 or more times in the span of 15 years are marked as ‘Highly Vulnerable’ areas.

+# Regression model for bench mark price & Time series analysis for Future benchmark prices.

 #Contents of each file and what does they do